Conduct one or more policy or education/behavior change campaigns on the topics below and document:

 Cities can sign-up to become an Air Aware Employer and alert their staff - and community members and businesses in town - during air quality alerts with messages about actions to cut air pollutants.
 The MPCA measures and reports an air quality index number daily in 10 regions across the state: Brainerd, Detroit Lakes, Duluth, Ely, Grand Portage, Marshall, Rochester, St Cloud, the Twin Cities, and Virginia.

-Participate in the Air Aware Employers program; OR report the dimensions of and results from your vehicle-idling actions: for example, no idling in the downtown core.
-Report no-idling policies for city and school fleets in best practice 13, for business fleets under 23.4, a report electric parks' equipment under 18.5
+Participate in Clean Air Minnesota's Project GreenFleet program, the Air Aware Employers program; report the dimensions of and results from your vehicle-idling actions: for example, no idling in the downtown core.
+Report no-idling policies for city and school fleets in best practice 13, city parks' electric equipment under 18.5

-Adopt a non-smoking ordinance for parks; report on your campaign with retail stores OR gasoline-replacement efforts; work with food trucks to decrease noise/pollutants.
+Adopt a non-smoking ordinance for parks; report on your campaign with retail stores OR gasoline-replacement efforts; work with food trucks to decrease noise/pollutants; installation by the city or businesses of auxiliary power units (APUs) and/or electrified parking spaces that reduce truck and bus idling.
+Report APUs for city fleets under action 13.6

-Report on the reach of your smoking-free policy; decrease pollutants from back-up generators by shared generators, fuel cells, etc.
+Report on the reach of your smoking-free policy; decrease pollutants from back-up generators by shared generators, fuel cells, etc.; participation of 1 or more trucking or shipping or logistic companies based in your city in U.S. EPA's SmartWay Transport program.

 Who's doing it